terra-money/classic-core/README.md

 - `26657` is the default port for the RPC protocol.
 This port is used for querying / sending transactions.
 In other words, this port needs to be opened for serving queries from `terracli`.
 It is safe to _NOT_ to open this port to the public unless you are planning to run a public node.

-- `1317` is the default port for [Lite Client Daemon](https://docs.terra.money/terracli/lcd.html) (LCD), which can be executed by `terracli rest-server`.
+- `1317` is the default port for [Lite Client Daemon](https://docs.terra.money/terracli/lcd.html) (LCD), which can be enabled at `~/.terra/config/app.toml`.
 LCD provides HTTP RESTful API layer to allow applications and services to interact with your `terrad` instance through RPC.
 Check the [Terra REST API](https://swagger.terra.money) for usage examples.
 You don't need to open this port unless you have use of it.

 - `26660` is the default port for interacting with the [Prometheus](https://prometheus.io) database which can be used for monitoring the environment.
 This port is not opened in the default configuration.